grantila/typeconv/README.md

 It converts between any of its supported types, bidirectionally.

-typeconv lets you convert between type systems which have [`core-types`][core-types-github-url] converters, such as JSON Schema, TypeScript, GraphQL, Open API and SureType.
+typeconv lets you convert between type systems which have [`core-types`][core-types-github-url] converters, such as JSON Schema, TypeScript, GraphQL, Open API and [SureType][suretype-github-url].
 This package can be used as an API programatically or as an application (installed in `node_modules/.bin` or by using e.g. [`npx`](https://www.npmjs.com/package/npx)).

 By taking advantage of the [`core-types`][core-types-github-url] ([npm][core-types-npm-url]) toolbox for generic type handling, typeconv can convert and maintain source code location information, comments, descriptions etc. when converting between the different type systems.
 It is using the following converter packages:
  * [`core-types-json-schema`][core-types-json-schema-github-url] ([npm][core-types-json-schema-npm-url])